MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

                                        that the tool can be run without, since the ci server can be deduced from the combination of --build-context-job-id +
-                                       --build-context-build-id. if provided, workspace
+                                       --build-context-build-id.
+If provided,
-                                       parameter is also required.
-If omitted, workspace parameter must also be omitted.
+                                       workspace parameter is also required.
+                                       For regular test-result push without
+                                       build-context parameters, workspace can
+                                       still be provided on its own (see Example 1).
    -c,--config-file <FILE>              configuration file location
       --check-result                    check test result status after push --check-result-timeout <SEC>      timeout for test result push status